Our lead Cloudbreak candidates are Antiviral Fc Conjugates (AVCs) for the prevention and treatment of influenza.

 Influenza, or flu, is a respiratory infection caused by influenza viruses.
 The flu virus can cause mild to severe illness, and at times can lead to death.
 Young children, the elderly (> 65 years), pregnant women and immunocompromised patients are more prone to infection, but even healthy people are at risk of infection with seasonal flu.
 The CDC estimates that as many as 646,000 people may die from influenza each year worldwide.

-In the U.S., the CDC reported that the 2017-18 flu season caused almost 50 million infections, resulting in 1 million hospitalizations and $25 billion in estimated health care costs.
-The CDC also reported that over 80,000 people died during the 2017-18 flu season, which makes it one of the most severe in recent history.
+In the U.S., the CDC estimated that during the 2017-18 flu season almost 50 million people became ill from the flu, resulting in approximately one million hospitalizations and $10.4 billion per year in direct medical expenses and an additional $16.3 billion per year in lost earnings.
+The CDC also estimated that almost 80,000 people died during the 2017-18 flu season, which makes it one of the most severe in recent history.

 Treatment: Older antiviral medications, such as amantadine and rimantadine, are no longer recommended for use because of high levels of resistance.
 Currently, four therapeutic options for treating influenza are recommended by the CDC: